Want Rahul Gandhi to be INDIA bloc's prime ministerial face: Bhupesh Baghel | Politics

 Ahead of the INDIA bloc's meeting in Mumbai later this month, Chhattisgarh Chief Minister and Congress leader Bhupesh Baghel on Friday said he would want Rahul Gandhi to be its prime ministerial face.

-He said the BJP is rattled by the popularity of Rahul Gandhi after his Kanyakumari-to-Kashmir Bharat Jodo Yatra and that is why it got him disqualified from Lok Sabha and even took away his official residence.
+He said the BJP is rattled by the popularity of Rahul Gandhi after his Kanyakumari-to-Kashmir Bharat Jodo Yatra and that is why he was disqualified from Lok Sabha and his official residence taken away.

 ''As a Congress man, I feel Rahul Gandhi should be the prime ministerial face,'' Baghel told PTI in an interview.
 He was asked whether he would want Gandhi to be the face of the INDIA alliance in the 2024 Lok Sabha polls.